 organized by category

 • Is it Just a Phase?
-(Video): Dannielle and Kristin, co-founders of My Kid Is Gay, address the comment, “My daughter came out to me, but I think it’s just a phase.”
+(Video): “My daughter came out to me, but I think it’s just a phase.”

 • Should I Ask?: “I think my son might be gay.
 He never mentions any interest in girls… but he’s never actually come out to me as gay or anything like that.
 Should I ask him directly?
 Will this make it easier for him to tell me?”

-• Why Didn’t He Tell Me Sooner? – Video: Dannielle & Kristin, co-founders of My Kid Is Gay, answer the question, “Why did my son wait so long to tell me that he was gay?”
+• Why Didn’t He Tell Me Sooner?
+(Video): “Why did my son wait so long to tell me that he was gay?”

 • I Think Their Friends Are Influencing Them: “My child has recently started hanging out with a different group of friends, and now says he’s bisexual.
 This identity-shift seems much more like a product of being influenced by these new friends, and not actually who he is–how do we communicate this with him?”

-• What is PFLAG? – Video: Dannielle and Kristin, co-founders of My Kid Is Gay, explain what PFLAG is, and how it supports families when one of their friends or relatives comes out as Lesbian, Gay, Bisexual, Transgender, Queer or Questioning (LGBTQ).
+• What is PFLAG?
+(Video): Watch to learn more about what PFLAG is, and how it supports families when one of their friends or relatives comes out as Lesbian, Gay, Bisexual, Transgender, Queer or Questioning (LGBTQ).

-• Being a Supportive Parent: “My kid just came out… How can I support them?”
+• Being a Supportive Parent (Video): “My kid just came out… How can I support them?”

 • Having the Talk: LaShay Harvey, M.Ed. gives pointers on discussing safe sex with your child.

-• Defining gender terms: Lauren Lubin, creator of the movement We Exist, sits down with Kristin Russo, co-founder of My Kid Is Gay, to explain the gender terms “transgender,” “cisgender,” and “genderqueer.”
+• Defining Gender Terms (Video): Lauren Lubin, creator of the movement We Exist, sits down with Kristin Russo, co-founder of My Kid Is Gay, to explain the gender terms “transgender,” “cisgender,” and “genderqueer.”

 • Masculinity & Attraction: “My daughter dates girls, but they are very masculine.
 I don’t understand this… if she wants to be with a woman, why would she be with women who look like men?”